WilsonRU/blog/content/about/_index.md

 comment = false
 reaction = false
 +++
+Hi! 👋

-Experienced full-stack developer (backend/frontend) with 7+ years of expertise in designing scalable, high-performance systems.
-Passionate about solving complex architecture and performance challenges, I specialize in building impactful applications from concept to completion.
+My name is Wilson and I’m a full-stack developer (backend/frontend) with 7+ years of expertise in designing scalable, high-performance systems.
+Passionate about solving complex architecture and performance challenges.

 ## Education

 **Centro Universitário União das Américas Descomplica**
 Bachelor of Science in Information Systems (BSc IS)
 *Maceió, Brazil* — *Expected graduation: Dec 2027*

+## Side Activities

+**PUGA** — PHP developers group from Alagoas, sharing knowledge and discussing trends.

+**Gobolinux** — Contributed to software packaging and dissemination by maintaining and updating critical application packages.